Welcome to the Diocese of Orlando Communications and Announcements section.

 FEATURED

 Father Emmanuel Akalue warmly invites all Catholics of African heritage or origin in the Diocese of Orlando to participate in the monthly Masses and gatherings of the African community.
-These events take place every 3rd Sunday of the month at 3:00 PM in the Divine Child Chapel at Holy Redeemer Parish, 1603 N. Thacker Ave., Kissimmee, FL.
-This month Mass will be Feb.
-17.
+These events take place every 3rd Sunday of the month at 3:00 PM in St. Augustine Parish, 375 Sunset Dr. N., Casselberry beginning June 15.
+The last Mass at the Divine Child Chapel at Holy Redeemer Parish, 1603 N. Thacker Ave., Kissimmee, will be May 18.

 For more information, you may contact the parish office at 407-847-2500 or reach out to Father Emmanuel directly at fremmanuel@hredeemer.org.